Jesus Is the Meaning of Life and History

 History is changed forever because of His Birth.
 Do I see that same impact on my life as I pass another celebration of Christmas?
 Is my life be positively changed after celebrating Christ coming into the world, even while I recover?

 For me the answer comes clearly in the feasts immediately after Christmas.
 The Church tells us that we cannot be sentimental about this newborn Babe.
-The manger has become the Cross (although both are very uncomfortable).
-The first three days of the Christmas Octave commemorates three types of martyrs.
-St. Stephen is the first martyr, the protomartyr, voluntarily choosing to die for Christ.
+The manger has become the Cross (although both the manger and the cross are very uncomfortable).
+The first three days of the Christmas Octave commemorate three types of martyrs.
+St. Stephen is the first martyr, the Church’s Protomartyr, voluntarily choosing to die for Christ.
 December 27 is the feast of St. John the Apostle, the only apostle who did not die of martyrdom.
 He did choose to die for Christ, but he did not die from his persecution.
 Finally, there are the Holy Innocents, who died for the sake of Christ, the first bloodshed after His Birth.
 They did not know Christ yet, so they did not choose to die for Christ.

 These martyrs suffered in imitation of Christ, only theirs was in perfect imitation to the point of death, as Jesus did on the cross.
-But uniting our sufferings in Christ, even the smallest annoyances is in imitation of the cross of Christ.
-It is small martyrdoms each day.
-The Christmas octave with its varied feasts helps make sense out of suffering.
-We don't suffer in isolation, but in imitation and in love for Christ.
+Uniting our sufferings in Christ, even the smallest annoyances is in imitation of the cross of Christ.
+Each time we die to ourselves is a small martyrdom.
+The Christmas Octave with its varied feasts helps make sense out of suffering.
+We don’t suffer in isolation, but in imitation and in love for Christ.
 And we suffer with and for the Communion of Saints.
-And that makes sense out of Christmas, even from the sick bed.
+And that makes sense out of Christmas, even or should I say especially, from the sick bed.

 A blessed Christmas season to you!